The Sons of Hercules – The Barbarian HeroesThe Dark Herald

 So why do we need the Barbarian?

 Because when civilization is clearly failing due to corrupt, effeminate, weak pleasuring seeking men, who can barely be called men.
 When every part of a simple man’s everyday existence becomes a facet of a lifelong surrender ceremony to the city-state.
 When children are preyed upon by the rulers for no better reason than corrupting the innocent is the only means of exciting their jaded tastes.
-When all of that has come to pass, the coming of a real man with fire and sword is not only inevitable but he is also longed for night and day.
+When all of that has come to pass, the coming of the barbarian hero with fire and sword is not only inevitable but he is longed for night and day.